 - Scrub potatoes under clean running water.
-Leaving potatoes whole with skin on, cover with water in a large pot and bring to a boil.
-Reduce to simmer and cook until fork tender.
+Leave the potatoes whole with skin on and place in a large pot.
+Cover with water and bring to a boil over medium-high heat.
+Reduce heat to maintain a simmer and cook, turning potatoes occasionally, until fork tender.
 Drain and allow to cool slightly.
 Remove skin and chop into bite sized pieces.

 - While the potatoes are cooking cook the eggs.
 Remove the yolks to a large mixing bowl.
 Chop eggs whites and set aside.
 Smash the yolks with a fork and add the mayonnaise and mustard.
 Mix well.